rkwai/datasaa-loops/docs/spec.md

 # OLO Local-First Web App (Implemented Spec)

 This document captures the exact behavior that ships today.
 The app is a frontend-only React + TypeScript single page app that keeps all user data inside the browser (IndexedDB).
-It exposes a local-first workflow for importing marketing data, computing LTV/CAC metrics, exploring segments, drafting action plans, and exporting backups.
+It exposes a local-first workflow for importing marketing data, computing LTV/CAC metrics, emphasizing the LTV:CAC ratio at every decision point, exploring segments, drafting action plans, and exporting backups.

 ## 1. Architecture & Stack